-Directed by Mark Mandarano and coached by faculty and studio instructors, these ensembles include groups such as String Quartets, Woodwind Quintet, Brass Sextet, Trombone Choir, Flute Ensemble, Saxophone Ensemble.
-The ensembles perform in Thursday noon recitals and in concerts several times per year.
+Coached by faculty and studio instructors, these ensembles include groups such as String Quartets, Woodwind Quintet, Brass Sextet, Trombone Choir, Flute Ensemble, Saxophone Ensemble.
+The ensembles perform in concerts once each semester.
 Chamber Music Ensemble rehearsals are arranged according to the schedules of the participants and coaches.
+Organized by Mark Mandarano.

-The Macalester Chorale is a large mixed ensemble open to all students interested in singing at Macalester.
-Likened to the Renaissance "camerata" which was made up of musicians, poets, intellectuals, and humanists, this group reflects the diverse interests and talents represented here on campus.
+The Chorale is a large mixed ensemble open to all students interested in singing at Macalester.
+Likened to the Renaissance “camerata” which was made up of musicians, poets, intellectuals, and humanists, this group reflects the diverse interests and talents represented here on campus.
 The music of the ensemble will include such styles as classical, folk, and pop.
 In addition, each year the choir will combine with other Macalester Choirs to perform a major work.
-Past works have included: Mozart's Requiem, Stravinsky's Symphony of Psalms, Vivaldi's Magnificat.
-And Orff’s Carmina Burana.
+Past works have included Mozart’s Requiem, Stravinsky’s Symphony of Psalms, Vivaldi’s Magnificat and Orff’s Carmina Burana.
 Consideration for this group will be based on balance of parts and the ability to match pitch.
-Chorale rehearses Tuesdays 4:45–6:15 and Thursdays 6:30–8:00 pm in M113 (Hewitt Hall).
+Chorale is directed by Michael McGaghie, and it rehearses Tuesdays 4:45–6:15 and Thursdays 6:30–8:00 pm in M113 (Hewitt Hall).

 Early Music Ensemble